ku9nov/faynoSync/examples/python/README.md

-# Configuring and Using the python "Hello, world!" desktop application with SAU
+# Configuring and Using the python "Hello, world!" desktop application with faynoSync
 ### Requirements
 To use this application, you'll need to have Python 3 and the tkinter library installed on your computer.